sharemyhead/address-book-challenge/README.md

 1. Java Application, written in Java8
 2. Redis - persistence layer to store the address books and the contacts.
 The redis container is started using the appendonly flag set to `true` so that the container volume survives restarts.
 3. Redis Commander - To visualise the entries stored in Redis.
+Go to http://localhost:8081

 ## Usage of the App